 Posted on behalf of Gordon & Partners on Mar 14, 2013 in Personal Injury

 Each year, millions of adults and children participate in organized sports in the United States.
 Unfortunately, many of these athletes sustain serious injuries while engaging sports.
 Although, most of these injuries are accidental, sometimes they are caused by the negligent actions of another person or entity.
 Even if you signed a waiver of liability for yourself or your child, there can be exceptions if the injury was the result of another partys negligence.

 If you or a loved one has suffered a sport injury, you may be eligible for legal and financial recourse.
-Contact a Florida sports injury attorney to explore your legal options.
+Contact one of our reputable personal injury attorneys to explore your legal options.

 To find out if you are eligible to file a legal claim in regards to a sports injury, fill out the Free Case Review form on this page.